khanson679/pTreeTSL/README.md

 * `training_file` (required): The path to the .csv containing the training data.
 See the training data sets for examples of the required format.
 * `feature_file` (required): The path to the .csv containing the mapping from lexical symbols to features.
 See the training data sets for examples of the required format.
 * `feature_key` (optional): The column name in the feautres file that contains features.
-* `free_params` (optional): File containing list of featural substrings to choose included features.
+* `free_params` (optional): Path to a file containing a list of parameters to be fit.
+One parameter on each line.
 If this is not specified, probabilities will be learned for all symbols.
+Parameters that are not specified here will be assigned projection probabilities of 0, unless they are included in the fixed_params list below.
-* `fixed_params` (optional): The parameters that will always project (probability of projection fixed to 1).
+* `fixed_params` (optional): Path to a file containing a list of parameters that will always project (probability of projection fixed to 1).
 * `beta` (optional): Regularization penalty.
 Higher values will force learned parameters to be closer to 0 or 1 (i.e. more categorical).
 Defaults to 0 (no regularization).
 Not used in the paper.
+You can also pass in a list of values separated by spaces, in which case one optimization will be done for each value of beta.
 * `outfile` (optional): Path to save model results to.
 * `name` (optional): Model name.
 Used in output files.
 * `itr` (optional): Number of times to re-run optimization).